optimove-tech/Optimail/Frequently Asked Questions/Unsubscribes/readme.md

 #### <a id="list-unsubscribe"></a>Can I use List-Unsubscribe header?
 List-Unsubscribe header is an optional email header you can add to your email messages.
 If you're using Optimail subscription tracking the List-Unsubscribe will be added automatically, both the mailto: and http: versions will be inserted.
-However, if you're not using Optimail subscription tracking you will need to insert both manually.
-However, currently Optimial does not support this functionality and unless using Optimail subscription tracking, List-Unsubscribe header could not be implemented.
+However, if you are the one managing your unsubscribes, this option is not available.
+Currently Optimail does not support this functionality unless using Optimail subscription tracking.
 <HR>